 Average retail traders do not tend to place such large sums on trades, however many financial brokers do allow clients to trade on margin, using leverage.
 This enables them to amplify their exposure to the small fluctuations, with a deposit that just covers a fraction of the value of the underlying asset.
-Leverage can typically be as high as 1:300, which means that for every pound or dollar placed on the trade, the client can be exposed to 300 times as much of the asset.

 Such instances inevitably caught the attention of the financial regulators around the world, who subsequently have proposed and/or applied new regulations around leverage and CFDs (contracts for difference) in general.
 This is to ensure the protection of inexperienced traders who do not fully understand the risks involved when trading on margin.

 One of the actions taken by regulators such as BaFin (the German Federal Financial Supervisory Authority) and CySEC (the Cyprus Securities and Exchange Commission) was to abolish the additional payments obligation associated with CFDs and such products.
 This transfers the negative balance risk from the trader to the CFD provider or Forex broker.

 As a risk mitigation tool, the broker may place a margin call, which requires the trader to correct a negative balance by increasing the margin on the trade or by closing the trade themselves within a specified time period.
 If neither action is taken by the trader, then the broker will close the trade at the price specified on the platform at the end of the grace period.
 This provides the trader with negative balance protection, as they either have opportunity to extend their trade by adding additional maintenance margin, or the trade will be closed before allowing a negative balance situation to arise.